10 Popular Foods to Reduce Your Intake of, According to Registered Dietitians

-We're all for muffins.
-We just suggest you make your own tasty blueberry or pumpkin muffins at home from scratch, rather than buying packaged muffins from the store.
-"While many try to avoid parabens in skincare and body care products, propyl paraben is an additive used in some products like tortillas and muffins," says Jones.
-Parabens have potential endocrine disrupting properties, meaning they can disrupt hormone's actions in the body, she explains.
+"While many try to avoid parabens in skin-care and body-care products, propyl paraben is an additive used in some products like tortillas and muffins," says Jones.
+Parabens have potential endocrine-disrupting properties, meaning they can disrupt hormones' actions in the body, Jones explains.
 Beyond that, they're packed with more sugar, saturated fat and calories than the ones you would make at home.

-Similar to muffins, we are not talking about the tasty healthy snack that you can make at home, but rather the packaged snacks you can buy at convenience stores.
-"I actually love and recommend popcorn as a healthy whole grain snack (yes, popcorn is a whole grain)!
-But the problem with bagged microwave popcorn is that it has tons of additives and many have partially hydrogenated oils (trans fats) in the ingredients," says Natalie Rizzo, MS, RD.
-"Trans fat has been associated with increasing the risk of heart disease and is actually banned in many restaurants," she adds, so it's definitely not good for you!
-Make it from scratch at home or buy it pre-popped and enjoy with a side of Netflix.
+Similar to muffins, we are talking about the packaged snacks you can buy at convenience stores.
+"I actually love and recommend popcorn as a healthy whole-grain snack (yes, popcorn is a whole grain)!
+But the problem with bagged microwave popcorn is that it has tons of additives in the ingredients," says Natalie Rizzo, M.S., RD.
+Additionally, food packaging, such as microwave popcorn bags, can contain perfluoroalkyl and polyfluoroalkyl substances (PFAS).
+PFAS are synthetic chemicals that can increase your risk of health issues such as hypertension.

 Yes, cheese can be canned and it's not like the real deal.
 "Cheese is another food that I really do love, but cheese in a can is the furthest thing from cheese.
 It's a mixture of different processed ingredients, all of which add up to a not-so-healthy product," says Rizzo.